 In June 2014 the Park District was notified that

 it received a state

 museum grant of $135,500 for help with interior restoration and

 interpretative exhibits.
-This grant is now in the process of being
+This grant was

 In 2016, Lovejoy, Inc., a Timken brand, opened

 their world headquarters on Wisconsin Ave. and became a member of the

 Foundation to support work on the 1846 Blodgett House.
 This award